ContentMine/contentmine.github.io/osx.md

 # Mac OS X Installation Procedure

 ## getpapers

+### Installing Node

+{% include node-from-nvm.md %}

+To quote the NVM instructions:

+> On OSX, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
+Simple create one with touch ~/.bash_profile and run the install script again.

+#### Alternative method using brew
-1. Download npm and node using brew.
-See: [brew](http://brew.sh/) `brew install node`
+Download npm and node using brew.
+See: [brew](http://brew.sh/)
+    `brew install node`

+### Install Getpapers

-1. run `npm install --global getpapers` either as root or with sudo enabled
+run `npm install getpapers` either as root or with sudo enabled

 ## norma
 {% include norma-from-zip.md %}